-C. Marketing the Agricultural Recruitment System to agricultural employers and how it intends to improve such publicity.
+C. Marketing the Agricultural Recruitment System for US Workers (ARS) to agricultural employers and how it intends to improve such publicity.

 To meet agricultural employers' needs, Texas Workforce Solutions will continue to improve the agricultural referral process by performing activities that include, but are not limited to: